openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 ```

 ### `thousands separator is "…"`
 **Description:** Specify the character used to separate thousands in numeric fields.
+Note: if you use a comma as a thousands separator, that does not need to be specified using this rule.
+Ruleset-engine automatically removes commas from numeric values.
 **Syntax:**
 ```dsl
 thousands separator is <seperator>